DamienIrving/teaching/imas-pug/conda_tutorial.md

 Anaconda comes with around 75 of the most widely used libraries (and their depedencies).

-In addition, there are around 330 libraries available via `conda install`, which can be installed via the Navigator or at the command line as follows:
+In addition, there are around 330 libraries available via `conda install`, which can be installed via the Navigator or at the command line as per the following example:
 ```
 $ conda install xarray
 ```